GUDHI/gudhi-devel/src/python/doc/wasserstein_distance_user.rst

 problem).
 The local minimum returned depends on the initialization of the barycenter.
 The combinatorial structure of the algorithm limits its
-scaling on large scale problems (thousands of diagrams and of points per diagram).
+performances on large scale problems (thousands of diagrams and of points per diagram).

 .. figure::